bee-infraverse/kubernetes-the-hard-way-simplified/README.md

 At KubeCon 2025 in London, I had the joy of watching Kubernetes the Hard Way brought to life by Sandeep Kanabar and Lucy Sweet
 — two amazing engineers who made the journey both clear and inspiring.
 Their session reignited my passion for hands-on learning and reminded me why this path matters.
-That experience inspired me to reimagine it for iximiuz labs — making Kubernetes internals easier to explore, quicker to start, and just as powerful to learn.
+That experience inspired me to reimagine it for [Iximiuz Labs](https://labs.iximiuz.com) — making Kubernetes internals easier to explore, quicker to start, and just as powerful to learn.
 This talk is about that journey — and how we can keep learning the hard way, made a little easier.